-In our formulation in Eq.
-(10), we assume that only one hazard event can occur.
+In our formulation in Equation (10), we assume that only one hazard event can occur.
 The work can be extended to include a sequence of multiple hazards (e.g. foreshock and aftershock).
 In this case, the damage variables (H, $R_1$ , and $R_2$ ) would appear in other time slices.
-This is shown in Fig. 20 where the resilience function has two drops in functionality instead of one drop due to the presence of two hazards.
-In such a case, the joint probability formation introduced before in Eq.
-(10) should be rewritten to account for the damage variables at other time slices.
+This is shown in Figure 20 where the resilience function has two drops in functionality instead of one drop due to the presence of two hazards.
+In such a case, the joint probability formation introduced before in Equation (10) should be rewritten to account for the damage variables at other time slices.
 There would also be some instances where both damage and recovery variables interfere together.
-Moreover, the damage and recovery variables have been expressed using a single variable.
-However, each of the variables can be described in a separate network that consists of several variables.
-This allows considering more details that would not be possible to be included if only one variable is considered.
-Eq.
-(11) presents the damage variables as joint probabilities of other variables.